Office of Translation to Practice

 Enabling collaborations to best impact practice

-Mayo Clinic's pool of skilled researchers and clinician-scientists regularly invent novel treatments and tools — but they often need assistance to realize the full potential of their work.
+Mayo Clinic's pool of skilled researchers and physician-scientists regularly invent novel treatments and tools — but they often need assistance to realize the full potential of their work.

 Possible academic and commercial strategic collaborators are often unaware of Mayo Clinic's technology and resource scope.
 They don't always connect with the appropriate investigators or clinicians when they need expert guidance for their products or when seeking to license or co-develop products.